 Entities must do enough research to determine the right markets for business expansion.
 Despite having the best products or services, companies may not have extensive sales if the market is not correct.

 These days due to the internet, a lot of business is done online.
-The world has become a global village, or rather a global team, but despite all this, there is no alternative to physical presence.
-Hence, companies need to have distribution partners/subsidiaries to conduct business on the company’s behalf.
+The world has become a global village, or rather a global team, but there is no alternative to physical presence despite all this.
+Hence, companies need to have distribution partners/subsidiaries to conduct business on the company's behalf.
 A lot of multinational entities have subsidiaries or agents in countries where they operate.
 These subsidiaries or agents scout for prospective clients for these companies.

 Setting up a business entity in any country is an expensive proposition.
 There are several hidden costs in addition to the generally known expenses involved in setting up a business entity in any country.
 If one is not careful, it can erode your bottom line significantly.

 The costs involved in a startup can pile up rapidly.
 Some of the expenses generally considered are relatively easy to price out, like license fees, real estate, website development, opening promotions, initial inventory, and so on.
 Getting off the startup after block after a grand opening and establishing the business for long-term growth is a considerable challenge.
 Entities need to be prepared for hidden costs, which can lead to complicated situations for the entities.
 So hidden costs are the most challenging aspect of this equation.
 Entities need to be aware of what they will be facing before they actually deal with it and respond efficiently and quickly.

 The expenses that entities deal with vary on many factors.
 Entities should be aware of the hidden costs stated below that crop up unexpectedly.

 1. Expensive Loans